NoahBeckerman/Ironhack-final-project/README.md

 [![](https://github.com/NoahBeckerman/Ironhack-final-project/blob/master/Visuals/Screen%20Shot%202019-08-14%20at%209.12.23%20PM.png?raw=true)](https://github.com/NoahBeckerman/Ironhack-final-project/)

 Below is a comparison between the average ABV and IBU to styles of beer.
 Some key points from this data is:
-* IPA seems to be the strongest, and most bitter on avarage.
+* IPA seems to be the strongest, and most bitter on average.
-* Stout seems to be a less bitter alternitive to IPA, with roughly the same strength.
+* Stout seems to be a less bitter alternative to IPA, with roughly the same strength.
-* The most mild, least bitter, least strongest beer on avarage seems to be Pilsner.
+* The most mild, least bitter, least strongest beer on average seems to be Pilsner.

 [![](https://github.com/NoahBeckerman/Ironhack-final-project/blob/master/Visuals/Screen%20Shot%202019-08-14%20at%209.13.08%20PM.png)](https://github.com/NoahBeckerman/Ironhack-final-project/)

-Another interasting point that was found in the data was how the drink sizes vary based on style.
-Down below is what can be considerd from the data.
+Another interesting point that was found in the data was how the drink sizes vary based on style.
+Down below is what can be considered from the data.
-* IPA, and ALE both come in 5 diffrent sizes.
-This can idicate that in some markets, the beer can be small and strong, or large and bitter.
+* IPA, and ALE both come in 5 different sizes.
+This can indicate that in some markets, the beer can be small and strong, or large and bitter.
 (This adds much complexity to the data.)
-* The special beers (Other) come in several diffrent sizes, indicating that it might be for a more specific target group.
+* The special beers (Other) come in several different sizes, indicating that it might be for a more specific target group.
-* The less commonaly consumed drinks such as Porter or Cider come in much fewer sizes, indicating that there might be less of a market for the styles.
+* The less commonly consumed drinks such as Porter or Cider come in much fewer sizes, indicating that there might be less of a market for the styles.

 [![](https://github.com/NoahBeckerman/Ironhack-final-project/blob/master/Visuals/Screen%20Shot%202019-08-14%20at%209.13.29%20PM.png)](https://github.com/NoahBeckerman/Ironhack-final-project/)